muratkars/workshop/exercise-3/README.md

 ## Optional: Setting up a default StorageClass

-If you set one of the OpenEBS StorageClasses as default StorageClass, then all you need to do is create a PersistentVolumeClaim (PVC) and OpenEBS will take care of the rest – there is no need to specify the storageClassName.
+If you set one of the OpenEBS Storage Classes as default Storage Class, then all you need to do is create a Persistent Volume Claim (PVC) and OpenEBS will take care of the rest – there is no need to specify the Storage Class Name.

-1. Here is how you can set a default StorageClass:
+1. Here is how you can set a default Storage Class:

     ```
     kubectl patch storageclass openebs-standard -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'
     ```

-2. Confirm default StorageClass is set:
+2. Confirm default Storage Class is set:

     ```
     $ kubectl get sc